benwiz/graphics/NOTES.md

 ## To Do

-- Port drawing.js from benwiz.github.io to a canvas-based implementation here using TypeScript
+- Create a `start` function
+- Create a canvas
-    - First, figure out how to move a dot across the screen because I'm unsure how a step/tick function will operate
+- Move a dot across the canvas to learn how to create a step/tick function